ericasimon16/woodwell_internship/README.md

 As described above, this submodule contains examples of setting up and running FaIR (author by the model's creators).

 `notebooks`
+This directory contains the code to run set up and FaIR as detailed in the project overview.

 `inputs`
+This directory contains input files for future emissions trajectories, downloaded from the [NGFS Scenarios Portal](https://www.ngfs.net/ngfs-scenarios-portal/).

 `outputs`
+This directory contains all data produced as a result of running the notebooks, including the cleaned input data and FaIR output data.

 `plots`
+All plots that were produced in this analyses were saved into this directory.

 `archive`
+This directory contains notebooks that were useful in the learning process of this project but were not ultimately used in the final methods.